LET’S START TRAVELING AGAIN!

-- If wearing an arm sleeve, it is recommended to also wear a glove or gauntlet.
+- If wearing an arm sleeve, wearing a glove or gauntlet is also recommended.

 - Wear the garment before you get on the plane and leave the garment on for 1-3 hours after arriving at your destination.

-- If you have lower extremity lymphedema, it would be a good idea to request a seat with more leg room such as the bulk-head.
-If possible you might want to travel first class.
+- If you have lower extremity lymphedema, requesting a seat with more legroom, such as the bulkhead, would be a good idea.
+If possible, you might want to travel first class.

-- Take advantage of the extra leg room and move those legs, pumping your ankles up and down, or circling them to get fluid movement.
+- Please use the extra leg room and move those legs, pumping your ankles up and down or circling them to get fluid movement.

 - You may want to carry a note from your physician regarding compression garments or bandages to help answer any questions at security checkpoints.